ppy/osu-wiki/wiki/Tournaments/GTS/IGTS_2022/en.md

 2. The loser's bracket will play on the same pool as the winner's bracket of the same weekend.
 3. The Qualifier pool will be different from all other rounds, as it will have a format of 2 NoMod maps, 1 Hidden map, 1 HardRock map, 1 DoubleTime map, and 1 FreeMod map.
 4. Each mappool consists of 6 sections: **NoMod, Hidden, HardRock, DoubleTime, FreeMod, and Tiebreaker**.
-5. Total maps per stage will be listed as follows:
+5. The total maps per stage will be listed as follows:
    - The Group stage mappool will consist of 14 maps.
    - The Round of 16 and Quarterfinals mappools will consist of 15 maps.
    - The Semifinals, Finals and Grand Finals mappools will consist of 16 maps.